Tone River: Rafting and kayaking

 The Minakami onsen area in Gunma Prefecture is near the source for the Tone River and during the spring snow melt period, April–June, the river provides consistent grade 4 rapids (on the International Scale of River Difficulty) over a 12 km stretch.
 The river provides some of the best white water rafting and kayaking in Japan.
 The snow melt swells the river to grade 4 in spring; in the summer it is a gentle grade 2.
 The Momijikyo section has 7 grade 3-4 rapids for 1 km and is 12 km long in total.

 Cycling

 The Tone River is home to Japan's longest car free cycling path.
-At over 220km long the Tone River Cycling Road 利根川サイクリングロード starts in Shibukawa City, Gunma and runs all the way to Choshi City, Chiba.
-The total route is over 230km but the final 10km or so into Choshi is on a road.
-The remaining 220km is on detached cycling paths high up on the river bank with great views of mountains while in Gunma and large rice fields and agriculture as you approach the ocean.
+At over 220 km long the Tone River Cycling Road 利根川サイクリングロード starts in Shibukawa City, Gunma and runs all the way to Choshi City, Chiba.
+The total route is over 230 km but the final 10 km or so into Choshi is on a road.
+The remaining 220 km is on detached cycling paths high up on the river bank with great views of mountains while in Gunma and large rice fields and agriculture as you approach the ocean.